Performing at Syncspace.Live

-The venue takes an equal share of all funds based on the number of performers but this is capped at 25% for the venue.
+The venue takes an equal share of all tickets and tips based on the number of performers but this is capped at 25%.
 For example, if there are four musicians the venue will take a 20% share as if it were a fifth musician.
 If it’s a trio, the venue takes 25%.
-However if it’s a duo, the venue only takes 25%.
+However if it’s a duo, the venue still only takes 25%.

-There’s no minimum and no up-front fee.
+Unlike some brick and mortar venues, we have no minimum fee and nothing for you to pay up front.
 For performers there’s basically no downside and tons of upside with no limit on audience capacity and a potential global audience.
 This means we share equally in the risk and reward.
-Unlike most venues there is no minimum fee and nothing for you to pay up front.
 This also motivates everyone to work hard at promoting an event.